mamrhein/decimalfp/README.md

 ### Computations

-When importing _decimalfp_, its _Decimal_ type is registered in Pythons numerical stack as _number.Rational_.
+When importing _decimalfp_, its _Decimal_ type is registered in Pythons numerical stack as subclass of _number.Rational_.
 It supports all operations defined for that base class and its instances can be mixed in computations with instances of all numeric types mentioned above.

 All numerical operations give an exact result, i.e. they are not automatically constraint to the precision of the operands or to a number of significant